Mission Statement

 The company was originally founded with a grant from the Rockefeller Foundation and a mandate to produce a 100-disc anthology of American music encompassing the broadest possible spectrum of musical genres in honor of the bicentennial.
 This set of recordings, together with their extensive liner notes, provided a core curriculum in American music and American studies that was then distributed free of charge to almost 7,000 educational and cultural institutions throughout the world, Beginning in 1981 New World recordings were made available to the general public.

-With initial funding from the Robert Sterling Clark Foundation and ongoing support from the Andrew W. Mellon Foundation, together with a technological partnership with NYU, preparations for DRAM began in August 2000, with the launch of a beta version at four pilot institutions in 2001.
+With funding from the Robert Sterling Clark and Andrew W. Mellon Foundations, preparations for DRAM began in August 2000.
+In technological partnership with NYU, a beta version was launched across four pilot institutions in 2001.